barubora3/privatekey-generator/README.md

 npm run start
 ```

-The production bundle is emitted to `.next/` and served via `npm run start`.
+The optimized bundle lives in `.next/` and is served with `npm run start`.

-## Important Notes
+## Security & Limitations

-- Keys are generated entirely in the browser and saved to `localStorage`.
-Treat them as disposable and never use them with production funds.
+- Keys are intended for **development and testing only**.
+Never fund these wallets with real assets.
-- Private keys are shown in the UI for development convenience—never paste them into production tooling or wallets.
+- Data lives exclusively in the browser’s `localStorage`.
+Clear it or generate new keys when rotating credentials.
-- Explorer links lead to third-party services (Etherscan, Solana Explorer, Mempool.space, Sui Explorer, TON Explorer).
-Rate limits or downtime may affect availability.
+- Explorer shortcuts point to third-party services (Etherscan, Solana Explorer, Mempool.space, Sui Explorer, TON Explorer).
+Availability and rate limits depend on those providers.
-- This tool is intended for development and testing only.
-Do not manage real assets with the generated keys.
+- Because everything runs client-side, you need a modern browser with clipboard permissions enabled for copy helpers.